jamie-altizer/PinnedSites/README.markdown

 ## Jumplist API

 build(name, items) - Will build the dynamic jumplist from the provided array.
 It will also write to the console log when enough jumplist items have been added to go beyond the "typical" (10 items) maximum viewable or beyond the maximum supported by Windows (20 items).
+If you leave out the 'icon' the script will look for the favicon (see Tasks for an example)

 	Pinned.Jumplist.clear();
     Pinned.Jumplist.build('Jumplist Example',[